Marcokorcak/TCP-IP-Attack/README.md

 was 10.9.0.6(user1) and the destination IP address was 10.9.0.5(victim).
 With all of this

-information noted, we needed to decide what “data” to enter, which is a command that will be
+information noted, I needed to decide what “data” to enter, which is a command that will be

 executed when the TCP session is hijacked.
-Before starting the attack we created a file named
+Before starting the attack I created a file named

 pswd.txt by using the command “touch pswd.txt”.
 This file would be deleted when this attack would

-be carried out and for this to be done successfully we entered “\r rm pswd.txt \r”.
+be carried out and for this to be done successfully I entered “\r rm pswd.txt \r”.
 When the session

-was hijacked we would confirm it was carried out successfully if the file was deleted.
+was hijacked I would confirm it was carried out successfully if the file was deleted.
 The

 command is surrounded by “\r” since that is an escape character for the carriage return meaning

 that it will separate the command from any other data that may be sent to the server from the

 user.
 This will ensure the command will run properly.
-Once all of this was done, we ran the file
+Once all of this was done, I ran the file

 using the “python3 synflood.py” command and when tracking the packets being sent on wireshark

 it can be seen that many of the packets are duplicates which made us unable to type anything in

 the telnet terminal.
-The telnet terminal froze and we loaded a new terminal where we logged into
+The telnet terminal froze and I loaded a new terminal where I logged into

 telnet and confirmed that the attack was successfully carried out by typing the command “ls” and